 Vázquez and her partner walk the front of the property, pausing to inspect fallen power lines and dirt roads overgrown with vines and tall grass.
 Her partner plucks still-ripening papaya from a tree on the side of the road.
 Vázquez smiles and points at a tree in the opposite direction.
 “We called that the gossip tree.
 We would meet there to discuss issues in the community and make plans.”

 Fruit grows on a tree planted by residents over a decade ago, March 2019.

 A mile down the road, Brenda Cruz greets Vázquez with a hug as she opens the gate to her property, revealing the unfinished shell of her concrete home.
 Cruz, who moved to Villas del Sol in the 1990s, is now building her third house, brick by brick, with her husband and children on the new property.
 “Even our granddaughter helps us”, she jokes, pointing to a room upstairs that will belong to the toddler.
 “She has already requested that we paint her room pink.”

 Cruz walks through the space that will be her living room, March 2019.

 Vázquez waited out Hurricane Maria in the family’s temporary shelter – a small, one-room apartment on the first floor.
 Villas del Sol and surrounding communities were forced to evacuate following the storm when the government released dams and floodwaters overtook the area.
 The post-Maria rebuilding process has been slow.
-Brenda and her husband, both of whom work in construction during the day, are managing to get by without water and electricity.
+Brenda and her husband, both of whom work in construction during the day, are managing to get by without Official access to water and electricity.